it-at-m/lhm_actions/docs/actions.md

 ### action-create-github-release

-Action to create a GitHub Release.
+Action to create a GitHub release.

 Executes the following steps:

 1. Download a single artifact
-2. Create a GitHub Release
+2. Create a GitHub release

 <!-- prettier-ignore -->
 ```yaml